 Bankruptcy is a legal option provided to individuals that find themselves in difficult situations that prevent them from paying off their debts and other financial obligations.
 By the end of the bankruptcy process, a U.S. federal court can grant an individual’s debt to be discarded.
 Otherwise, the court can call for a debt repayment plan to be imposed.
 All in all, bankruptcy is an option meant to help individuals to regain some control and stability with their finances.

 Chapter 13 Bankruptcy is a specific option available for financially burdened individuals.
 As defined in the U.S. Bankruptcy code, this type of bankruptcy allows the court to decide on a structure of a payment plan accommodating the petitioner’s current income.
 This gives the petitioner the ability to pay off their debt through regular installments over the period of three or five years.
 This structure has plenty of advantages.
-As noted on the website of Greenway Law, LLC, the benefits of Chapter 13 bankruptcy include protection from creditors, being able to retain properties (including real estate), and having less impact on credit score as compared to a Chapter 7 bankruptcy.
+The benefits of Chapter 13 bankruptcy include protection from creditors, being able to retain properties (including real estate), and having less impact on credit score as compared to a Chapter 7 bankruptcy.

 Not all petitioners will be found by the court to be eligible for a Chapter 13 bankruptcy.
 For that, it’s important that individuals looking for financial relief keep close communication with an experienced legal professional.Read More